BhuvaneshPatil/Product-Review-Website/README.md

 -   Add more "from similar categories" to product detail page

+-   Add pagination to reviews and product listing page.

 -   Add functionalities like filtering and sorting.

 -   Refactoring code like creating reusable components